entigolabs/entigo-infralib-agent/README.md

     workspace: string
     approve: minor | major | never | always
     version: stable | semver
+    remove: bool
     modules:
       - name: string
         source: string
         version: stable | semver
+        remove: bool
         inputs: map[string]string
 ```
 Config version is overwritten by step version which in turn is overwritten by module version.

+* base_config - base config, pulled from source
+  * version - version of Entigo Infralib base config
-* base_config - base config file url, used for merging client config into
+  * profile - name of the config file without a suffix
 * prefix - prefix used for CodeCommit folders/files and terraform resources
 * source - source repository for Entigo Infralib terraform modules
 * version - version of Entigo Infralib terraform modules to use
 * agent_version - image version of Entigo Infralib Agent to use
+* remove - whether to remove the step during merge or not, default **false**
 * steps - list of steps to execute
   * name - name of the step
   * type - type of the step